 The most commonly used graphs include histograms and frequency polygons.
 Quantitative continuous data can be displayed via a graph.
 Charts are for when there’s one qualitative variable (Like the type, gender, or preference) and 1 quantitative variable (Like age, time, or amount).
 These shall include bar charts and pie charts.
 At the same time, the graphs are for when one has 2 quantitative variables.

 One may not find graphs in the following kind of charts.

 - Look-up chart

 - Pie chart

-This has been a guide to the top difference between Graphs vs Charts.
-Here we also discuss the Graphs vs Charts key differences with infographics and comparison table.
-You may also have a look at the following articles to learn more
+This has been a guide to Graphs vs Charts.
+Here we discuss Graphs vs Charts key differences with infographics and comparison table.
+You may also have a look at the following articles to learn more –